 Our Board believes in listening to and communicating with stockholders.
 We believe stockholder insight and recommendations should be an integral part of Board discussions on many matters, including executive compensation.
-During 2021, in a stockholder outreach campaign led by John L. Steffens, the Chairman of our Compensation Committee, we met virtually with nine of our 15 largest institutional investors (representing nearly 35% of our outstanding stock) to solicit feedback and better understand their individual concerns on our overall executive compensation program.
-Neither our Executive Chairman, CEO nor any other NEO participated in any of these meetings with investors.
+During 2021, in a stockholder outreach campaign led by John L. Steffens, the former Chairman of our Compensation Committee, we met virtually with nine of our 15 largest institutional investors (representing nearly 35% of our outstanding stock) to solicit feedback and better understand their individual concerns on our overall executive compensation program.
+Neither our CEO nor any other NEO participated in any of these meetings with investors.

-Our Compensation Committee deeply values the continued interest of and feedback from our shareholders on our executive compensation program and are committed to maintaining an active dialogue with them to ensure their perspectives are thoughtfully taken into account.
-For a discussion of the feedback received and the actions we took in response, see "Stockholder Engagement & 2020 Say-on-Pay Vote" below.
+Our Compensation Committee deeply values the continued interest of and feedback from our shareholders on our executive compensation program and is committed to maintaining an active dialogue with them to ensure their perspectives are thoughtfully taken into account.
+For a discussion of the feedback received and the actions we took in response, see "Stockholder Engagement & 2021 Say-on-Pay Vote" below.
+We anticipate another stockholder outreach campaign, led by Jon Fosheim, the current Chairman of our Compensation Committee, in 2022 to continue this dialogue.